LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

-# Give the memory goblin a break!
-(Excessive memory consumption)
+# Give the Garbage Collector a break!
 This article explores reducing the performance impact of observability metrics by evaluating their cost in terms of memory and CPU usage.

 ## A note on observability